 Respondents were asked to select their ethnicity from standardised ethnic groups based on the 2011 census.

-For this data, the number of people from specific ethnic categories surveyed (the ‘sample size’) was too small to draw any firm conclusions.
+For this data, however, the number of people surveyed (the ‘sample size’) was too small to draw any firm conclusions about detailed ethnic categories.
 Therefore, the data is broken down into the following 5 broad groups:

 - Mixed/Multiple ethnic groups

 - Asian/Asian British